Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Simulation Settings and Results

 \section{Simulation Settings and Results}

-In this section, we present the simulations comparing the proposed \gls{hr3l} architecture against state-of-the-art algorithms.
-We configure \gls{hr3l} to exploit \gls{ppo} at the receiver side, using the implementation from the Python package \verb|StableBaselines3| proposed in~\cite{raffin2021stable}.
-We set the n\_steps parameter to the duration $T$ of a training round, ensuring that the receiver only uses the embedded states generated with the most recent embedding function.
-On the other hand, the transmitter is designed to minimize the loss function \eqref{eq:tx_loss}.
-In Tab.~\ref{tab:ppo}, we report the learning parameters used for training both receiver and transmitter.
+In this section, we describe the setting used to assess the performance of the proposed \gls{hr3l} architecture against two different state-of-the-art approaches.
+Our \gls{hr3l} architecture was tested in $25$ different environments from the DeepMind Control Suite~\cite{tassa2018deepmind}, which is a gold standard for evaluating \gls{rl} algorithms, as it comprises a diverse set of environments for learning control policies in robotic tasks.
+These tasks span from the classical problem of balancing a cart-pole system to the control of a walking humanoid.

-For the transmitter, we consider two types of configurations for the state-encoding function $\phi$.
-When the state $s_t \in \mc{S}$ is a vector of sensor readouts, the encoder is a \gls{fnn}.
-When the state $s_t \in \mc{S}$ consists of an image, we used a \gls{cnn} with a linear layer at the output.
-In Table~\ref{tab:encoder}, we report the details of the two different learning configurations.
-In particular, to ensure that the system maintains the Markov property in the \gls{cnn} case, we consider each state to be given by a sequence of three images.
-This is a standard approach when using image observations in \gls{rl}~\cite{mnih2015human} and helps the agent understand the temporal context of each observation.
+To assess the impact of packet losses and transmission delays, without capacity problems, we considered IoT-like scenarios, where the state $s_t \in \mc{S}$ is a vector of sensor readouts.
+In this case, the state-encoding function $\phi$ is approximated by a \gls{fnn}.
+Instead, to evaluate the effects of bandwidth limitation, we focused on image-processing scenarios, assuming that $s_t$ is a sequence of three images.
+This is a standard approach when using image observations in \gls{rl}~\cite{mnih2015human} as stacking multiple frames preserves the Markov property of the observations and helps the agent capture temporal context.
+In this case, we used a \gls{cnn} with a linear layer at the output as the approximation function $\phi$.
+Table~\ref{tab:encoder} reports the details of the neural network architecture in the two cases.

-To obtain general and reliable results, we test the proposed training architecture over $25$ different scenarios from the Deepmind Control Suite~\cite{tassa2018deepmind}, which is a golden standard for \gls{rl} benchmarking.
-This library includes several \gls{rl} environments where the target is to learn control policies to solve robotic tasks.
-The tasks considered in this paper span from the classical problem of balancing a cart-pole system to the control of a walking humanoid.
-As explained in the rest of the section, each environment is analyzed both for ideal and non-ideal transmission channels.
-To this end, we consider the channel model presented in Sec.~\ref{sec:model} and focus on three possible communication impairments.
-In particular, the \gls{fnn}-based architecture is used to assess the impact of packet losses and transmission delays, while the \gls{cnn}-based architecture is tested in the case of bandwidth limitations.
+To implement the receiver, we adopted the \gls{ppo} implementation from the \verb|StableBaselines3| Python package, whose details are given in~\cite{raffin2021stable}.
+In particular, we set the \emph{rollout horizon} to the duration $T$ of a training round, ensuring that the receiver only uses the state embeddings generated with the most recent version of the encoding function.
+To implement the transmitter, we used an \emph{ad hoc} Python implementation designed to minimize the loss function in~\eqref{eq:tx_loss}.
+The learning parameters used for receiver and transmitter training are reported in Table~\ref{tab:ppo}.